Kittysplit/kittysplit-blog/_posts/2018-06-30-split-bills-share-expenses-spreadsheet.md

 Say you're going on a trip with friends and different people pay different expenses, lend money, maybe even receive money due to a refund.
 At the end of the day it's a big hassle to work out who owes money to whom and to get everyone to settle up.
+How to split those expenses and costs?

 The problem is so common that there are many different ways of solving it.
 Of course, an Excel spreadsheet or Google sheets are an absolutely valid solution.
 Read on